 - Powdered sugar

 - Preheat oven to 350 degrees.
-Grease a 9-inch tart pan or spring-form pan.
+Grease a 10-inch tart pan or 9-inch spring-form pan.

 - For the pastry: In a bowl, cream together butter and sugar.
 Beat in egg.
 Slowly mix in flour until dough comes together.
 If dough appears too dry, add a little milk.
 Form into a ball; wrap in plastic and chill for 30 minutes.

-- Meanwhile, make the filling: Beat together the eggs and sugar until creamy.
-Fold in the lemon zest, ground almonds and cinnamon.
+- Meanwhile, make the filling: Beat together the eggs and sugar with an electric mixer on medium-high speed for 3-4 minutes or until creamy, lightened in color, and doubled in size.
+Gently fold in the lemon zest, ground almonds and cinnamon.

 - On a floured work surface, roll out pastry dough until it is about 1 inch larger than the pan on all sides.
 Place pastry into pan, trimming edges as needed so the pastry comes about 1 inch up the sides of the pan.
-Prick all over with a fork and spoon in filling.
+Prick all over with a fork and spoon in filling, smoothing the top with a spatula.
 Bake for about 30 minutes, or until golden brown.

 - Allow tart to cool in the pan.
 Once cool, transfer to a serving plate and dust with powdered sugar before serving.

 - Nonstick Heavy Duty Tart Pan With Removable Bottom, 10-inch

 - KitchenAid 9-Speed Hand Mixer